 During your internship, you will do work that is comparable to the work of a starting junior in the professional field.
 You will do this under the supervision of an academic.
 Your work can be related to the research themes in your Master's thesis, but it does not have to be.

 You can choose how you want to do your Master's research:

-- you carry out your own research and report about it in your Master's thesis.
+- You carry out your own research at your internship organisation and report about it in your Master's thesis.